 An opportunity for coaching, and thus learning, happens when someone has a break in their narrative because of a new piece of gained information or a new event that despite best efforts will not fit in the current narrative and pops the filter bubble.

-The same is true when developing software.
+The same is true when developing software and discussing Agile coaching.

 Our next revision of the software will have new features and functionality designed to meet a need in the world.
 Based on our experience with our program, we expect and design that program to react in certain ways.
 We release it into the world, and then the unexpected happens – someone does something that veers from the expected norm and our program breaks.

 Programmers document as best we can the new inputs and the new conditions surrounding this error in our program’s narrative.
 We may be unable to reproduce the error – “It works for me, it must be your problem” – and we revert back to our narrative.
 But, as more instances of the error appear in the wild we start to collect more and more data to help us find a solution.

 A narrative-reinforcing solution would be to tell our customers that they’re using our program wrong.
 “It wasn’t designed to do that, so don’t do it that way.”
 We look at this bug report and say that there’s a workaround.
 Our narrative is fine; the problem is with the world.
 We close the bug and move back to our increasingly broken narrative.

 If we are good at our craft, we will start to examine the problem and start to find the real solution to debug our software.

 To help us, we insert “breakpoints” into our program – places where we can stop our program and examine what’s going on when we encounter an error.
 A breakpoint in our software provides us with a way to stop time and look at our inputs and outputs and better understand the error in the system.
 Once we understand the error, we can create new pathways in our software to handle the new information and provide correct, better, or even new outputs to our customers.